Iman Shumpert: New York Knicks (2011–2015)

 Shumpert was drafted with the 17th overall pick in the 2011 NBA draft by the New York Knicks.
-In February 2012, then teammate Jared Jeffries said that "he's about as good an on-ball defender as there is in the league right now".
+In February 2012, then-teammate Jared Jeffries said that "he's about as good an on-ball defender as there is in the league right now".
 Shumpert was selected to compete in the 2012 NBA All-Star Weekend Slam Dunk Contest but was unable to participate due to a knee injury.

 On April 28, 2012, during a first round playoff game against the Miami Heat, Shumpert suffered a knee injury while dribbling in midcourt and was immediately helped off the court.
-An MRI later revealed that Shumpert tore the ACL and meniscus in his left knee and would miss the rest of the season.
+An MRI later revealed that Shumpert tore his left ACL and meniscus and would miss the rest of the season.

-Shumpert finished 5th in the 2012 NBA Rookie of the Year voting.
+Shumpert finished fifth in the 2012 NBA Rookie of the Year voting.
 He received 33 total votes and one first-place vote from a ballot that was filled out by 120 writers and broadcasters from across the country.
-He was also the only rookie to receive votes for the Defensive Player of the Year award.
+Shumpert was also the only rookie to receive votes for the Defensive Player of the Year award.

 On January 13, 2013, Shumpert was medically cleared to participate in team practice.
-He made his season debut on January 17 in a game against the Detroit Pistons at The O2 Arena in London.
-He went on to record 8 points, 3 rebounds, one assist, one steal and one block.
+He made his season debut four days later in a game against the Detroit Pistons at The O2 Arena in London.
+He went on to record eight points, three rebounds, an assist, a steal, and a block.

-In July 2013, Shumpert played one summer league game for the Knicks, recording 2 points, 6 rebounds and 4 assists in a 72-77 loss to the New Orleans Pelicans.
+In July 2013, Shumpert played one summer league game for the Knicks, recording two points, six rebounds, and four assists in a 77–72 loss to the New Orleans Pelicans.

-On December 12, 2014, Shumpert dislocated his left shoulder in the second quarter of the Knicks' 101-95 win over the Boston Celtics and was subsequently ruled out for three weeks.
+On December 12, 2014, Shumpert dislocated his left shoulder in the second quarter of the Knicks' 101–95 victory over the Boston Celtics and was subsequently ruled out for three weeks.